MelodyLucid/freezing-ironman/README.md

 miniboxing-plugin-example
 =========================

-An example of using the miniboxing plugin.
+An example of using the miniboxing plugin with your sbt project.